Home / About Us / Vestry

 The senior warden works with the rector on many long and short term ministry projects.
 The senior warden is appointed by the rector, approved by the vestry and generally serves a term of three years.

-Harry Andrews, Jr. Warden
+Bill Baker, Jr. Warden

 The junior warden works with the rector and the Building and Grounds committee on building and maintenance issues.
 The junior warden is appointed by the rector, approved by the vestry and generally serves a term of three years.